alshedivat/al-folio/_pages/papers.md

 **PEER-REVIEWED PROCEEDINGS PAPERS**

+**Zettersten, M.**, Suffill, E., & Lupyan, G. (2020). <span style="color: #00ab37">Nameability predicts subjective and objective measures of visual similarity.</span> *Proceedings of the 42nd Annual Conference of the Cognitive Science Society*.
+Austin, TX: Cognitive Science Society.

+Woodard, K., **Zettersten, M.**, & Pollak, S.D.
+(2020). <span style="color: #00ab37">Developmental changes in children’s knowledge of facial configurations.</span> *Proceedings of the 42nd Annual Conference of the Cognitive Science Society*.
+Austin, TX: Cognitive Science Society. [accepted as a paper but published as an abstract]

 **Zettersten, M.**, & Saffran, J. (2019). <span style="color: #00ab37">Sampling to learn words: Adults and children sample words that reduce referential ambiguity.</span> In A.K.
 Goel, C.M.
 Seifert, & C. Freksa (Eds.), *Proceedings of the 41st Annual Conference of the Cognitive Science Society* (pp. 1261-1267).
 Montreal, QB: Cognitive Science Society.

 Koranda, M., **Zettersten, M.**, & McDonald, M. (2018). <span style="color: #00ab37">Word frequency can affect what you choose to say.</span> *Proceedings of the 40th Annual Conference of the Cognitive Science Society*.
 Austin, TX: Cognitive Science Society.